UNWIND, EXPLORE, DISCOVER…

 ECO-FRIENDLY ACCOMMODATION STANFORD

 The spacious chalet-style self-catering cottages are surrounded by beautiful natural vegetation and can sleep 6 people.
-The main bedroom is en-suite and has a double bed; the other 2 bedrooms offer twin beds and share a bathroom between them.
+They have 3 bedrooms, 2 bathrooms and a large open-plan living area.
+The main bedroom is en-suite and has a double bed; the other two bedrooms offer twin beds and share a bathroom between them.
 The fully-equipped kitchen has a large fridge/freezer, gas stove and microwave.
 The comfortable living area is light and airy with a log burning stove to warm those chilly winter evenings.

 Spectacular views across the Overberg can be enjoyed from the wooden deck in the front and there is a braai area looking up towards Phillipskop in the back.
 Guests are free to explore the reserve or book a guided walk with an expert during your stay.